Walworth, New York: History

-Theron Yeomans of Walworth introduced Holstein cattle to the United States and was the first president of the Holstein-Friesian Association of America.
+Theron G. Yeomans of Walworth was an early importer of Holstein cattle and became the first president of the Holstein-Friesian Association of America.
 Susan Cleveland, sister of President Grover Cleveland, married into the Yeomans family.

-In 1934, a freeze killed many of the town's orchards, leading to a sharp decline in fruit growing.
+In 1934, a freeze reportedly killed many of the town's orchards, leading to a decline in fruit growing.

 Geography

 According to the United States Census Bureau, the town has a total area of 33.9 sqmi, of which 33.8 sqmi is land and 0.04 sqmi (0.12%) is water.

 The Town of Walworth is bordered by the towns of Ontario to the north, Marion to the east, Macedon to the south, and Penfield (Monroe County) to the west.

 New York State Route 350 and New York State Route 441 intersect in the town.
 New York State Route 286 is another east–west highway, paralleling and north of NY-441, also ending at NY-350.